sumonbarai/ECMAScript-features-by-sudheeraj/README.md

 18. ### Symbols

     Symbol is a new peculiar primitive data type of JavaScript, along with other primitive types such as string, number, boolean, null and undefined.
 The new symbol is created just by calling the Symbol function. i.e, Every time you call the Symbol function, you’ll get a new and completely unique value.
 You can also pass a parameter to Symbol(), which is useful for debugging purpose only.

+It represents a unique "hidden" identifier that no other code can accidentally access.
     Even though equality checks on two symbols is always false, it will be true while comparing symbols with `.for` method due to global registry (i.e, Symbols.for('key') === Symbols.for('key'))

     These symbols are useful to uniquely identify properties or unique constants,